Microblading Pigments FAQ - What is microblading pigment & ink made of

 Organic is a major buzzword throughout the beauty and lifestyle communities.
-By and large, we are conditioned to believe that everything organic is “good” and everything inorganic is “bad.”
-But it is not that simple--and in many cases, the opposite is true.
+By and large, we are conditioned to believe that everything organic is “good” and everything inorganic is “bad.” for pigments?
+But it is not that simple--and in many cases, the opposite is true this FAQ will help you decide.

 Yes, organic foods are better for you because they are not full of (potentially harmful) artificial additives such as pesticides growth hormones.
 But that doesn’t mean you won’t gain weight or that you are immune from developing any other health conditions on an all-organic diet.